vippsas/access-token-api/README.md

 To make requests to the Vipps APIs you need to:

-1. First make a request to get an access token, which is a JWT (JSON Web Token).
+1. First make a request to [POST: /accesstoken/get](https://vippsas.github.io/vipps-developer-docs/api/access-token#tag/Authorization-Service/operation/fetchAuthorizationTokenUsingPost) to get an access token, which is a JWT (JSON Web Token).
 2. Use the access token in the HTTP header of the other API requests, together with the subscription key.